wp-plugins/lexi/readme.txt

 = Lexi shows strange characters with some feeds =

 Lexi encodes the feed list in UTF-8.
 If your site uses another character encoding you can change `wp-content/plugins/lexi/lexi.php`, but I suggest you to use UTF-8.

 If your site is in UTF-8, uses WP 2.7.x or an older release, and the problem persists, install __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__.

-= There is a cached RSS that doesn't show anything =

-Yes, I noticed too.
-It happens with some feeds the first time they are readed, but ten minutes later they work!
-I think the problem is in `fetch_rss($url)`, the WordPress function Lexi uses to save cached Feeds.
-I'll try to fix it in a future version.

 = It says something about a write problem in cache =

 Sure you are using SimplePie.
-Check you have write permission in `wp-content/plugins/lexi/cache`.
+Check you have write permission in `wp-content/cache/lexi`.

 = It say something about minimax.
 What's this? =